Noah-Vincenz/Financial-Smart-Contracts/README.md

 This will launch a single Libra validator node locally on your own blockchain.
 The running node, however, is not connected to the Libra testnet.
 This allows you to play around with Libra accounts and exercise the functionality offered by the Move IR.
 Furthermore, this can be used to send transactions that publish a module, run the transaction script and so one.
 As of now, the documentation for this is sparse and the Libra Association are currently working on supplying more functionality.

-In addition to the above, one can change directory to libra/language/functional tests /tests/testsuite to verify the semantics and correctness of any given Libra code, al- lowing you to exercise modules that modify the global blockchain state in the same way you could do on a real blockchain.
-After the Move IR source code file named script.mvir, which was produced in section 6.2.6, has been successfully downloaded, this can be located inside the directory above.
+In addition to the above, one can change directory to `libra/language/functional_tests/tests/testsuite` to verify the semantics and correctness of any given Libra code, allowing you to exercise modules that modify the global blockchain state in the same way you could do on a real blockchain.
+After the Move IR source code file named script.mvir has been successfully downloaded, this can be located inside the directory above.
 Running

 ```
 $ cargo test script.mvir